 Over time, a Hawaiian pothos plant will grow too large or its stems will become overly woody.
 When this happens, pruning will rejuvenate the plant, leading to healthy growth.
 This should take place at the beginning of spring or autumn.

 When you prune your Hawaiian pothos, do not cut the plant back by more than one third.
 It still needs plenty of leaves to create food for itself.
 Cutting it back too severely can shock or even kill the plant.

 If your plant is diseased or infested with insects, you may not want to prune it until those problems are under control.
-Pruning at those times may spread the disease or pests.
+Pruning a pothos at those times may spread the disease or pests.
 Rectify the problems first, and then you can prune your Hawaiian pothos plant.

 What to do if my Hawaiian pothos has yellow leaves?

 Yellow leaves are a sign that all is not right with your Hawaiian pothos.
 The plant may need an adjustment to its sunlight levels, less watering, or some fertilizer.
 These are easy fixes if you catch the problem in time, so if you see yellowing leaves, the time to act is right now.